-- Easy access to nearly 4,000 gluten free food & drink recipies.
+- Easy access to nearly 4,000 gluten free food & drink recipes.

 - SOS/Emergency cards translated in nearly 64 languages.

-- Easy access to celiac medical reference websites.
+- Easy access to coeliac medical reference websites.

 GLUTOWN is simple, quick, easy to use and free.
 Maria and I hope you find it useful.